The Larrakia Rangers are a long-running, urban-based Aboriginal ranger group.

 - Water quality sampling

-We have a range of clients, many of which subcontract with the Oil and Gas industry.
-Consequently, we have to meet strict industry standards with regards to heal, safety environment and quality.
+We have a range of clients, many of which subcontract with the Department of Defence, NT Airports and Biosecurity.
+Consequently, we have to meet strict industry standards with regards to safety environment and quality.
 A lot of the landowners in Darwin are government agencies and we work for a variety of them at all levels of government.

-Larakia Rangers primarily employ young Aboriginal people from disadvantaged backgrounds.
-We therefore have a strong focus on training and workplace readiness, which may include assistance with obtaining a Drivers’ Licence or a place to live.
-All rangers participate in training for a Certificate II in Conservation and Land Management, as well as unaccredited training relating to specific projects.
+Larakia Rangers primarily employ young Aboriginal people.
+We therefore have a strong focus on training and workplace readiness, which may include assistance with obtaining a Drivers’ Licence or other relevant qualifications.
+All rangers participate in training for a Certificate II in Conservation and Land Management, as well as training relating to specific projects.

 Where possible training is linked to the work Rangers are doing at the time, or to up and coming projects.
 This gives more relevance to the training and gives the rangers hands on experience with real work activities.
 Rangers are also exposed to traditional knowledge and learn about Larrakia country with Larrakia elders.
 Some of our recent training includes: